H-Freax/Athenas-Oracle/README.md

 Welcome to **Athena's Oracle**, the groundbreaking AI companion designed to sail through the vast ocean of documents with the wisdom and insight of the ancient goddess of wisdom herself, Athena. 🌟 Drawing upon the mighty advancements in artificial intelligence and natural language processing, Athena's Oracle empowers users to dive deep into academic papers, reports, and any form of textual content, uncovering hidden insights with ease and precision like never before.

+## 🎉 Feature Highlights:
+We are thrilled to announce the launch of a brand-new feature designed to enhance your document analysis and knowledge acquisition experience: 🚀 Batch Downloading from Awesome Paper Lists 🚀.

+📚 Batch Downloading: Automatically extract arXiv links from awesome paper lists on GitHub and download papers in bulk to your local system.

+🔧 RAG Knowledge Base Construction: With the batch-downloaded papers, effortlessly build or expand your RAG (Retrieval-Augmented Generation) knowledge base, providing solid support for in-depth research and machine learning models.

 ## Features 🚀✨

 - **Intuitive Query Handling**: Whisper your questions into the ear of Athena's Oracle, and be guided to the wisdom you seek, leveraging the depths of your entire document repository. 📖